top of page

 2. Improved mood: Being in nature has been shown to improve mood and increase feelings of happiness.
 Exposure to natural light and fresh air can help to regulate the production of the hormone serotonin, which is associated with feelings of well-being.

-3. Increased physical activity: Spending time in nature often involves physical activity, such as hiking, walking or swimming.
+3. Increased physical activity: Spending time in nature often involves physical activity, such as gardening, hiking, walking, swimming or sport.
 This can help to improve physical fitness, cardiovascular health, and overall wellbeing.

 4. Boosted immune system: Being exposed to natural environments can also help to boost the immune system.
 Studies have shown that people who spend time in nature have higher levels of natural killer cells, which are important for fighting infections and cancer.